 “We keep wanting to focus on the next shiny thing, but hackers don’t need to be that good to have global impact.
 Getting people to focus on the basics is far more important.”

-The risks of failing to maintain good cyber hygiene were laid bare last year when WannaCry and NotPetya started spreading.
+The risks of failing to maintain good cyber hygiene were laid bare last year with the emergence of WannaCry and NotPetya ransomware.
 The two viruses relied on Windows vulnerabilities that had been patched, but many organisations had not updated their operating systems in time.

 “The adversaries are certainly still innovating, but from an NCSC point of view we are still really keen that people do the cyber hygiene,” Chichester explained.
 “That will have a huge impact across the UK.”